Our Services

-Water sleep attacks are a life threatening emergency because even a momentary slip into sleep in the bath can lead to airway submersion, drowning, hypothermia or permanent brain injury within minutes.
+Water sleep attacks are a life-threatening emergency.
+Even a brief slip into sleep while in the bath can cause airway submersion, drowning, hypothermia, or permanent brain injury within minutes.

 A water sleep attack occurs when someone dozes off or drifts into a light sleep while immersed in water—most commonly in a bathtub.
 Unlike ordinary sleep, the risks here are amplified by: